 Because the law degree contains a number of full year (30 point) papers, there will only be the one intake in February/March each year.

 - Will there be a limit on first year enrolments?

 Yes.
 The number of students enrolled in the first year of the degree is limited to 150.
-It is expected that there will be competition for places and, generally, students with the highest level of academic achievement will be selected.
+Generally students with the highest level of academic achievement will be selected.

-- If I am currently enrolled on another degree programme at AUT, will I be able to transfer on to the law degree?
+- If I am currently enrolled on another degree programme at AUT, can I transfer on to the law degree?

 - I already have a degree, can I enrol in the LLB?

 We welcome applications from students who are wanting to do law as a second degree.
 Applications are assessed on a case-by-case basis.
 Generally applicants would be expected to have achieved at least a B grade (70%) average across level 6 and level 7 papers on their earlier undergraduate degree.